-For more information on the Nestlé Group Enterprise Risk Management, please refer to page 62 of the Annual Review 2019.
+For more information on the Nestlé Group Enterprise Risk Management, please refer to page 60 of the Annual Review 2020.

 Group Compliance and other risk- and control-related functions provide additional guidance and oversight.
 Risk and compliance activities are coordinated through the Group Compliance Committee to ensure a holistic, entity-wide approach.
 The Audit Committee is provided yearly with the Group Compliance Report, a comprehensive documentation of the Company's compliance framework, systems, activities and improvement actions pursued by the various functions.
-It includes a summary of the feedback received on the Group's internal and external integrity reporting systems as well as the functional compliance audits (CARE) through external auditors.
+It includes a summary of the feedback received on the Group's internal and external integrity reporting systems as well as the functional third-party compliance audits (CARE).
 The Group Compliance Report is also reviewed by the Board of Directors.

-For more information on the Group's Governance and Compliance program, please refer to page 69 and 74 of the Annual Review 2019.
+For more information on the Group's Governance and Compliance, please refer to pages 65 and 70 of the Annual Review 2020.